iXab3r/EyeAuras.Wiki/scripting/examples/basic/hello-world.md

+---
+title: Hello, world!
+description: Step-by-step guide to creating the legendary Hello, world script in C# and setting it to run on a hotkey press.
+published: true
+date: 2024-02-23T23:15:46.402Z
+tags: scripting, C#, automation, hotkey, tutorial
+editor: markdown
+dateCreated: 2024-02-20T19:56:21.080Z
+---

-# Hello, world!
+# Hello, World - Printing the Legendary Hello, World

-> You can import the ready-made example from here: [Hello, World!
-Example](https://eu.eyeauras.net/share/S20240223231508UC4AdkJYNJjI)
+> You can import the ready-made example from here: [Hello, World Example](https://eu.eyeauras.net/share/S20240223231508UC4AdkJYNJjI){.is-info}
-{.is-info}

 ## Creating an Aura
-Well, no screenshot here, sorry.
+Well, a screenshot is a must here, sorry.

 ## Creating a C# Script Action
 ![](https://i.imgur.com/mz7CUzL.png)

-## Entering the Code (in some versions, the newly created script will already contain this code)
+## Typing in the Code (in some fresh versions, the newly created script may already contain this code)
 ```csharp
 Log.Info("Hello, world!");
 ```